KatanaFinKoi/Portfolio/README.md

 ## **About Me**

 I am a passionate and dedicated software developer with a strong focus on creating user-friendly, functional, and visually appealing applications.
-My experience spans a variety of technologies, including **React**, **TypeScript**, **Node.js**, and **CSS**, with a particular interest in front-end development.
+My experience spans a variety of technologies, including **React**, **TypeScript**, **Node.js**, and **CSS**, and more with a particular interest in front-end development.
 Beyond coding, I have a background in customer service and IT internships, which has honed my skills in communication and collaboration.

 ---